-December 2017 Recommended Reading List — something for every taste
+December 2017 Recommended Reading List – This month’s topic: Need a break?

 The year is almost over and we can feel the "end-of-year-panic" everywhere.
 If you're looking for a break in form of a book, a last minute gift or you're just curious what we're reading these days — here's our recommended reading list for December.
 Have fun!